Beach Island, NJ

 not actually part of the Pinelands Management area, Long Beach

-Island, or "LBI", in Southern Ocean County is directly
+Island, or "LBI", in Southern Ocean County is across

-area.
-Also, for visitors to the Pine Barrens, Long Beach Island
+end, is a part.
+Also, for visitors to the Pine Barrens, Long Beach

-offers a number of mid-range and upscale accommodations and dining
+Island offers a number of mid-range and upscale accommodations

-alternatives while still retaining a natural and low-key feel.
+and dining alternatives while still retaining a natural and low-key

 and bed-and-breakfasts here are no more than a few blocks from

 the water.
 It's just a short drive from Long Beach Island to the